GoodGameRuler/safetyculture-takehome/README.md

 **Space Complexity**
 O(n) across

-Perhaps there is a solution the also optimises for pre-processing.
-I make the argument that the use case this taks this would apply to for a client, would be in receiving data using the get services more often than using move service.
-I also argue that in a real-time system we are not pre-processing data often.
-Hence, for this task I take this perhaps _opinionated_ optimisation for the getter operations.
+I argue that the main way a client would use this is by receiving data through 'get' services more often than using the 'move' service.
+In real-time systems, we don't usually pre-process data that much, so it made sense to focus on making get operations faster.

 I really enjoyed tackling this task in go.
-There definitely were a few issues and lessons that I came across, some more painful than others, but all Very informative.
-As a means to truly experience the Golang Progamming Experience I used the following resources.
+There definitely were a few issues and lessons that I came across, some more painful than others, but all informative.
+As a means to truly experience the Golang Programming Experience I used the following resources.

 - [Effective Go](https://go.dev/doc/effective_go) for styling and design
 - [Go By Example](https://gobyexample.com) to learn the language